paldhous/ucsc/2019/visual-journalism/md/data.md

 ### [Static charts with R](data/static-charts-r.zip)

-- `disease_democ.csv` Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease.
-Contains the following variables:
+- `disease_democ.csv` Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, from the [Global Infectious Diseases and Epidemiology Network](http://www.gideononline.com/) and *[Democratization: A Comparative Analysis of 170 Countries](https://www.amazon.com/Democratization-Comparative-Analysis-Countries-Routledge/dp/0415318602)*, as used in week 1.
- - `country` Country name.
- - `income_group` World Bank [income groups](https://siteresources.worldbank.org/DATASTATISTICS/Resources/CLASS.XLS), explained [here](https://data.worldbank.org/about/country-and-lending-groups).
- - `democ_score` Measure of the strength of democratic institutions in each country, from *[Democratization: A Comparative Analysis of 170 Countries](http://www.amazon.com/Democratization-Comparative-Analysis-Countries-Routledge/dp/0415318602)*
- - `infect_rate` Historical prevalance of infectious disease, from the [Global Infectious Diseases and Epidemiology Network](http://www.gideononline.com/).
-- `food_stamps.csv` Contains the following variables:
- - `year` From 1969 to 2016.
- - `food_stamps` Average number of people participating in the Supplemental Nutrition Assistance Program, in millions, from the [US Department of Agriculture](https://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap).
+- `food_stamps.csv` [U.S. Department of Agriculture data](https://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of `participants`, in millions, and `costs`, in $ billions, of the federal Supplemental Nutrition Assistance Program from 1969 to 2016.
- - `poverty` Estimated number of people in poverty, in millions, from the [US Census Bureau](https://census.gov/content/dam/Census/library/publications/2017/demo/P60-259.pdf).
-- `kindergarten.csv` Data from the [California Department of Public Health](https://data.chhs.ca.gov/dataset/school-immunizations-in-kindergarten-by-academic-year), documenting enrollment and the number of children with complete immunizations at entry into kindergartens in California from 2001 to 2015.
+- `kindergarten.csv` Data from the [California Department of Public Health](https://www.shotsforschool.org/k-12/reporting-data/), documenting enrollment and the number of children with complete immunizations at entry into kindergartens in California from 2001 to 2015.
 Contains the following variables:
   - `district` School district.
   - `sch_code` Unique identifying code for each school.
   - `pub_priv` Whether school is public or private.